-Returns all species names present in the selected databases, regardless of the actual selection of elements, phases, get_element_object (element_name: str) → tc_python.entities.Element
+Returns all species names present in the selected databases, regardless of the actual selection of elements, phases, get_element_object(element_name: str) → Element element_name - The element name

-Returns A list of species names
+A list of species names

 Returns the Element object of an element.
 This can be used to obtain detailed information about the element.